'Please save him' plead Belarus blogger's parents - RFI

 Protasevich's parents are in close contact with the mother of his girlfriend, Sofia Sapega, a law student who was arrested along with him.

-They saw clear signs of their son having been beaten in a video message released Monday by Belarusian authorities in which the photographer and activist supposedly confessed.#photo2
+They saw clear signs of their son having been beaten in a video message released Monday by Belarusian authorities in which the photographer and activist supposedly confessed.

 Dmitry said his son looked extremely nervous, appeared to be missing some teeth and had bruises on the left side of his face and on his neck.

 "The video was clearly staged.
-It was done under pressure and it should not be believed."
+It was done under pressure and it should not be believed."#photo1

 But, he added, "at least it shows he is alive".